 The next evening before going to bed, the little boy called for his father.
 His mother’s face lit up with a smile and she placed herself so that her son could see the shadow on the wall again.
 Then she taught him to clasp his hands in a mark of respect and bow to the shadow and say, “Goodnight, daddy!”
 This grew into a habit and took place every evening.

 The man began to get acquainted with his little boy.
 Each time he told the child, “Come, I am your father,” the child would refuse and say, “You are not my daddy.
-Daddy isn’t here now and I always say goodnight to may father before I go to bed.”
+Daddy isn’t here now and I always say good night to my father before I go to bed.”

 Silently, he prostrated himself before the family ancestral altar and just as silently, he folded up the mat to keep his wife from performing her rites.
 When the meal was ready, he did not even touch the chopsticks or taste a morsel of the food.
 After the food had cooled, he walked from the house.